-We introduce \ourmodel, a benchmark for assessing LLMs' reasoning abilities.
-It spans over 20 datasets and covers 10 different reasoning skills.
-With this benchmark, we further explore what is the meaning of finetuning for these complex tasks.
-Our experiments reveal that LLMs do not rely on memorizing training data, but are capable to learn diverse reasoning skills, such as textual entailment, abductive reasoning and analogical reasoning.
-While we found that in general finetuning yields performance improvement, we also show some side effects.
-LLMs memorize the data template representation and templates seen during finetuning, thus reducing the robustness of the model to generalized settings.
-CoT-finetuning alleviates this problem to a certain extent, but it is still less robust compared to the pre-trained model.
+We introduce \ourmodel, a carefully curated benchmark for evaluating reasoning abilities of LLMs.
+It comprises over 20 datasets and covers 10 different reasoning skills.
+Using this benchmark, we further investigate the impact of finetuning on these complex tasks.
+Our experiments reveal that LLMs do not simply memorize training data, but are capable of learning various reasoning skills, such as textual entailment, abductive reasoning and analogical reasoning.
+While we found that finetuning generally leads to improved performance, we also discovered some negative effects.
+LLMs tend to memorize the data template representation and templates seen during finetuning, thus reducing the robustness of the model to generalized settings.
+CoT-finetuning (OPT-CoT) can alleviate this issue to some extent, but it is still less robust compared to the vanilla pre-trained model.